 The next biggie was Assassin’s Creed 3, as expected from the previews there’s plenty of action going on in the wilderness this time and some very nice new assassinations including a very speedy lynching.
 There’s also wildlife that you can kill for hides and Producer Francois Pelland took the opportunity to assure us it’s not all about murdering English soldiers – good to hear.

-Finally Sony rounded out the day beginning with Quantic Dream’s and David Cage’s (Heavy Rain) new game Beyond: Two Souls.
+Finally, Sony rounded out the day beginning with Quantic Dream’s and David Cage’s (Heavy Rain) new game Beyond: Two Souls.
 Starring Ellen Page the game seems to revolve around Jodie Holmes who has some sort of special ability or some paranormal affliction – it wasn’t exactly clear – nor was any gameplay shown.
-Nevertheless the facial animations and expressions looked extremely realistic and the premise, with the production values, certain seems a promising prospect.
+Nevertheless, the facial animations and expressions looked extremely realistic and the premise, with the production values, certainly seems a promising prospect.